compiledcode/HouseKeeper/README.md

 # The jump to the next project will add the following onto this project

-- We will need an embedded web server to proxy to from Apache/Nginx
+- Embedded web server to proxy to from Apache/Nginx
 - Sqlite3 for internal log (history) bookkeeping
 - gRPC for communication with peers